thefetteredtern/goon/README.md

 > You are responsible for your API credentials and for complying with [Reddit's Developer Terms](https://www.redditinc.com/policies/developer-terms).

 Misuse (e.g., excessive requests, abuse of endpoints) can result in your credentials being rate-limited or banned.
-The developer is **not responsible** for actions Reddit may take against individual misuse.
+I am **not responsible** for actions Reddit may take against individual misuse.

 ---